ozonesecurity/ozonebase/README.md

 * Recording service that can automatically create videos for events you define
 * Detection - Motion Detection, Face Detection (dlib), Shape Detection (dlib).
 Have your own amazing detection algorithm?
 Write a Processor for it.
 * Recognition - License plate recognition (OpenALPR), Tensor flow (image recognition - in progress) or write your own
+* Chaining - chain multiple components to incrementally add functionality (example, chain Shape Detection to Motion Detection to only reach if there is Motion AND it matches the shapes you are looking for)
 * Arbitrary Image Filters (ffmpeg) - for deep diving into image transformations (histograms/edge detection/scaling/time stamping/etc.)
 * Trigger framework - allows you to combine external triggers (example temperature/location/etc) with image triggers for complex processing